-8.12 Other Considerations
+8.12 Other considerations

-8.12.1 Face to Face Meetings
+8.12.1 Face to face meetings

-Although currently emails, followed by teleconferences, are the most common methods of 'meeting' for the CCEPP, response debriefs have shown that consideration should be given to face to face meetings or other mechanisms such as videoconference.
+Although currently emails, followed by videoconferences or teleconferences, are the most common methods of 'meeting' for the CCEPP, response debriefs have shown that consideration should be given to face to face meetings.
 At the beginning of a response to an Incident or at pivotal times during a response it has been found valuable to hold a face to face meeting which includes a field trip to the area/property affected by the EPP.
 By seeing the spread of the EPP and noting how and where it affects the host crop, situational awareness will be improved and members may be more able to determine the best possible response.

-9. Scientific Support
+9. Scientific support and seeking advice